bartoszmarszalek/MacrosForBrukerOPUS/README.md

-#Collection of Macros of Bruker OPUS
+#Collection of Macros for Bruker OPUS

 the collection makes it easier to perform operations on multiple files loaded in OPUS workspace

 ## How to use it?